Locke/owl-performance/README.md

 All code is released under the MIT license, which is provided in the file [LICENSE.MIT.txt](LICENSE.MIT.txt).

+The example is based on the [Protégé Pizza Tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) and licensed under the GNU Affero General Public License v3.0, which is provided in the file [LICENSE.AGPL-3.0.md](LICENSE.AGPL-3.0.md).

 # Development

 Do not expect much development from my side, this was created for a single use-case.